steve-spence/Website/README.md

     ```bash
     cd Website
     ```
 3. Use the VS code Live Preview extension to show the website.
+Or you can host it locally usuing python.

 ## Usage